svanderbleek/twpgtwp/README.md

 Truly portable computation.

+## Methodology

+From boot develop a system for exploratory computation.
+The idea is to rebuild computer science from scratch.
+The winning technique will enable the most productive bootstrapping.

 ## Feasability Study

 Scenario: You are given an arbitrary computation device with input and output capabilities.
 You must boostrap a productive IDE for educational and exploratory programming.